Donald Trump in popular culture: Comics

 During the 2016 election, various comic artists satirized Trump and his campaign.
 For example, following Pepe the Frog's association to the Trump campaign and the alt-right, Matt Furie published a satirical take of his appropriation on The Nib.
 The villain MODAAK, who appears in Spider-Gwen Annual by Marvel Comics, was based on Trump.

 He is parodied in the Spanish Mort & Phil albums ¡El capo se escapa!, Drones Matones and El 60 aniversario, 2016–2017.

 In addition to sporadic appearances throughout its main line, Mad magazine has made Trump the main subject of two special issues, Mad About Trump (2017) and Mad About the Trump Era (2019).

+In July 2017, Antarctic Press released a satirical comic book titled Trump vs. Time Lincoln in which a time travelling version of Abraham Lincoln would face off against "Final Trump", who was inspired by Immortan Joe.

 Trump appears in the 2020 Bomb Queen satirical graphic novel Ultimate Bomb: Trump Card as its main antagonist.

 Trump appears in a 2020 story of the Japanese manga Death Note: The a-Kira Story.
 Here, he encounters Ryuk, a god of death, in the Oval Office.

+In 2025, for a 50th-anniversary variant cover of the Canadian comic Captain Canuck, co-creator Richard Comely depicted the superhero holding Trump by the arm and pointing the middle finger at him.
+Comely stated the image reflected a Canadian response to Trump’s comments on tariffs and the idea of Canada becoming a U.S. state.
+Trump had previously appeared in the series.